Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 This penetration test aims to identify and exploit vulnerabilities within Risky_Corporations'  server, assessing all  open ports and running services.
 The goal is to assess the effectiveness of their current security controls and provide recommendations for improving their overall security posture.

 ### Scope
 The penetration test will be conducted solely within the internal network environment, focusing on all ports and services explicitly listed in the provided asset list.
 The assessment will specifically target the server located at the IP address 192.168.0.136.
 Any additional services not documented in the asset list but discovered during the testing process, including web applications, will be considered out of scope for the assessment.
-Note that it is possible to test all the components of an internal network, or to focus on some elements.(Vaadata, 2023).
+Note that it is possible to test all the components of an internal networks, or to focus on some elements.(Vaadata, 2023).

 ### Assets and Dependency
 The Assets include